-37. On 25 March 2010, the City Council of Santa Margarida i els Monjos commenced the local consultation procedure regarding the request for the environmental authorization filed by Uniland Cementera.

-38. On 7 April 2010, a notice was sent to local residents in the immediate vicinity regarding the period of 10 business days for individual communication and hearings.
-No comments were received from the public during the required 30-day period for public comments.23 Neither was any objection received after the notice was published on the Department's telematics networks.
-There is only one record of an enquiry made by the environmental officer of another cement company) on 8 April 2010.24

-39. On 28 April 2010, a local consultation certificate was added to the file confirming that no comments had been submitted during the consultation procedure.

-40. On 3 June 2010, the Minister for the Environment and Housing of the Government of Catalonia issued to the company an environmental permit (File BA20090192) for substantial modification to widen the scope of waste used in its energy recovery activities to include the use of urban solid waste and dried sewage sludge in the cement plant's clinker furnaces.25 The full text of the permit was published on the website of the Legal Department of the Ministry for the Environment and Housing, according to the Party concerned "immediately after 14 June 2010".26
+- 37. On 25 March 2010, the City Council of Santa Margarida i els Monjos commenced the local consultation procedure regarding the request for the environmental authorization filed by Uniland. - 38.
+On 7 April 2010, a notice was sent to local residents in the immediate vicinity regarding the period of 10 business days for individual communications and hearings.
+No comments were received from the public during the required 30-day period for public comments.30 Neither was any objection received after the notice was published on the Ministry's telematics networks.
+There is only one record of an enquiry made by the environmental officer of another cement company on 8 April 2010.31 - 39.
+On 28 April 2010, a local consultation certificate was added to the file confirming that no comments had been submitted during the consultation procedure. - 40.
+On 3 June 2010, the Minister for Environment and Housing of the Government of Catalonia issued to the company an environmental permit (File BA20090192) for substantial modification to widen the scope of waste used in its energy recovery activities to include the use of urban solid waste and dried sewage sludge in the cement plant's clinker furnaces.32 The full text of the permit was published on the website of the Legal